-THIS METHOD MAY NOT BE USED FOR FLAMMABLE LIQUIDS IN HIGH-RISE BIOMEDICAL LABORATORY BUILDINGS (Smilow, BRB, Johnson, CRB, JMB, Anatomy-Chemistry, and Stellar Chance).
+THIS METHOD MAY NOT BE USED FOR FLAMMABLE LIQUIDS IN HIGH-RISE BIOMEDICAL LABORATORY BUILDINGS (Smilow (including Perelman Center for Advanced Medicine and South Tower), BRB, Johnson, CRB, JMB, Anatomy-Chemistry, and Stellar Chance).
 Those buildings are required to track individual containers of all flammable liquids!